Skip to content

 What I'd ship next

 1. OCR auto-fill for claims.
-I already prototyped this — a working interactive prototype built with Claude Code where users scan a receipt and OCR auto-fills the claim details.
-It's scoped into the product roadmap.
+I prototyped receipt scanning that fills claim details automatically.
+It's scoped into the roadmap.

 2. Passkey login as soon as backend support is ready.